henvic/henvic.github.io/content/posts/testing-go.md

 ```

 ### More complex comparisons
-If you need to make more complex comparisons, look at the go-cmp documentation to see how you can check and transform the values.
+If you need to make more complex comparisons, look at the [go-cmp documentation](https://pkg.go.dev/github.com/google/go-cmp/cmp) to learn how you can check and transform the values.
-Here is an example.
+Here is a simple example:

 ```go
 func compareAgeDelta(delta int) cmp.Option {